 OPTIONAL: corn starch to thicken juices

 In a small bowl, combine seasoning salt, garlic, parsley, onion powder and pepper.
 Sprinkle over roast to season.

 Turn Instant Pot to saute.
 When it reads "hot", add the oil and sear roast on all sides.
 To do this, place the roast in the pot and do not move for 2-3 minutes.
 When you flip it, it should release from the pan easily.

 To the Instant Pot add broth, tomato paste, vinegar and Worcestershire sauce -- if there are brown bits stuck to the bottom from the meat, give them a scrape and they should release easily.
 Stir to combine.

 Put the lid on and turn the valve to sealing.
-Select Manual or Pressure Cook and set the cook time for 55-65*** minutes, depending how large your pieces are.
-(65 minutes to be safe)
+Select Manual or Pressure Cook and set the cook time for 55-65* minutes on high pressure, depending how large your pieces are. (see notes below)

 When the cook time is over, turn the Instant Pot off and let the pressure release naturally for 10 minutes before turning the valve to venting and opening the lid.